 - 4.6.7 Moreover, devolution of criminal and civil law powers would not mean that the UK Parliament would no longer legislate for the United Kingdom as a whole: it has frequently done so since devolution in criminal law areas in Scotland with the consent of the Scottish Parliament.
 Nor would it mean that there would necessarily be great divergence in the law: it is noticeable that civil law is very similar in Northern Ireland to England and Wales despite the powers that have existed since Northern Ireland came into existence for laws to differ. - 4.6.8 Moving to a reserved powers model will be an opportunity for a careful consideration to be given to the justification for reserving fundamental civil and criminal legal concepts, based on the principles set out in the last Chapter.
-It is very likely that most will be reserved at least at first, though we will later be proposing that aspects of the treatment of offenders (for example) should not be reserved. - 4.6.9 It will also be important to ensure that the reserved powers model does nothing to restrict the ability of the National Assembly to create criminal sanctions where it is necessary to support its wider devolved law making powers, or to exercise its legislative powers in public law aspects of the civil law. - 4.6.10 It would also be sensible for the existing exceptions in Schedule 7 to be a basis for reservations in the model we propose.
-We go on to discuss change in
+It is very likely that these most will be reserved at least at first, at least in currently non devolved areas, though we will later be proposing that

-&lt;sup>10 Some of the terminology reflects ideas in Scots law and is not therefore directly transferable
+10 Some of the terminology reflects ideas in Scots law and is not therefore directly transferable